echedev/theseus-navigator/README.md

 TheseusNavigator allows you to wrap destinations with your custom widget.

-This is required when you would like to navigate destinations through the `BottomNavigationBar`, `TabBar` or `Drawer`.
+This is required when you would like to navigate destinations through the `BottomNavigationBar`, `TabBar`, `Drawer` or some other way.

 To do this, you have to implement the `NavigatorBuilder` class: